touchlab/xcode-kotlin/README.md

 LLDB formatting originally comes from the Kotlin/Native project, source [konan_lldb.py](https://github.com/JetBrains/kotlin-native/blob/dbb162a4b523071f31913e888e212df344a1b61e/llvmDebugInfoC/src/scripts/konan_lldb.py), although the way data is grabbed has been heavily modified to better support an interactive debugger.

+## Coming Soon

+### LLDB Formatter

+The plugin itself relies on the lldb python formatter which was mostly adapted from the lldb formatter that comes with Kotlin Native.
+That script was really written for command line use.
+In an interactive context (like this plugin) the performance isn't great.
+Most of our changes are around optimizations.
+However, there are ongoing changes both to the underlying script and (possibly) to the memory layout of Kotlin Native itself at runtime.

+The script in this plugin could use a refresh with a more recent base version from Kotlin Native, and if possible, refactor the optimizations to be as close to "stock" as possible, to make future updates easier.

+The formatter also takes a very basic approach to data formatting.
+Lists are capped at 20 entries to avoid super long refreshes.
+Maps show their underlying data structures, but could get custom formatting (for example).
+There is a lot that could be done.

+We currently can't get some things like class name.
+This could be enabled with moderate additions to Kotlin Native debug facilities.

+### Debug aligning

+The breakpoints and runtime *usually* line up, but they can get weird.
+This is especially true around things like lambdas.
+This *may* be related to what the llvm compiler is writing, or it may simply be an artifact of how Xcode is setting breakpoints.
+We'll need reports and repros of code that confuses the debugger to see if that can be improved.

+### Color File

+The color definition is basically Java's with minor additions.
+This could be better adapted to Kotlin.

+### Install

+It's a bash script, which works, but does not take into account non-standard install directories and various other possible config options.
+This could be improved.